kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

   for the user but also cause surprises in scheduling in some cases as container-level QoS-class resources may be specified in pod-level request field to denote pod-wide defaults for all containers within.
-This will be mitigated in the future with "official" reqource names (we know which names are pod-level resources and which container-level) but there is still possibility to mix-up vendor-specific QoS-class resources, although the risk for this is relatively small (severe misconfiguration)
+This will be mitigated in the future with "official" resource names (we know which names are pod-level resources and which container-level) but there is still possibility to mix-up vendor-specific QoS-class resources, although the risk for this is relatively small (severe misconfiguration)